R&D performance improvement guide

 Fuzzy, lacking or "technical" (as opposed to functional) specifications may appear to be an additional facility or flexibility for R&D. More often than not, time bombs will cause delays, extra work, customer dissatisfaction or a "failed" product.
 These two objectives must not stop at the initial phase.
 They must be continued in the early stages of development (including the general "technical" design of products) where gaps or misunderstandings of specifications can be identified.

 Another good practice is to ensure that all "non-functional" specifications are written or integrated from the beginning: maintainability in the field or after-sales service (they are sometimes part of the functional specifications), testability in production, environmental, safety or health standards...

 All its specifications must be clearly listed, referenced and monitored (for evolutions, tests and recipes...) throughout the development cycle.
-It is preferable that this be done in specification tracking software, whether or not integrated with PLM (Life Cycle Management) software.
+It is preferable that this be done in specification tracking software, whether or not integrated with PLM (Product Life Cycle Management) software.